akshitagupta15june/Face-X/Face-Emotions-Recognition/face-emotions-recognition-using-deep-learning/readme.md

 ![Accuracy plot](imgs/accuracy.png)

-## Data Preparation (optional)

-* The [original FER2013 dataset in Kaggle](https://www.kaggle.com/deadskull7/fer2013) is available as a single csv file.
-I had converted into a dataset of images in the PNG format for training/testing and provided this as the dataset in the previous section.

-* In case you are looking to experiment with new datasets, you may have to deal with data in the csv format.
-I have provided the code I wrote for data preprocessing in the `dataset_prepare.py` file which can be used for reference.

 ## Algorithm

 * First, the **haar cascade** method is used to detect faces in each frame of the webcam feed.

-* The region of image containing the face is resized to **48x48** and is passed as input to the CNN.
+* The region of image containing the face is resized and is passed as input to the CNN.

 * The network outputs a list of **softmax scores** for the seven classes of emotions.